Worth the Splurge? All About the Pros and Cons of Farmhouse Sinks

 Farmhouse sinks are now offered in a myriad of modern designs, too.
 You're not just limited to the classic white sink.
 In fact, you can find stainless steel and copper farmhouse sinks that can add a modern element to your kitchen.

 Porcelain sinks tend to chip, while stainless steel can handle heavy wear and tear.
-Whatever you choose, be sure that your new farmhouse sink is made of a material that will last.
+Whatever you choose, be sure that your new country sink is made of a material that will last.

 Due to its large and deep design, a farmhouse sink can be challenging, especially if you're concerned about dropping dishes.
 If you happen to drop a heavy pot or pan onto a porcelain farmhouse sink, it could crack.